L. Rule 9013. MOTIONS; FORM AND SERVICE

-All motions, applications and objections to claims, and all responses to same must contain a certificate of service reflecting service on affected entities, as specified in paragraph (c) of this Local Rule.
+All motions, applications, objections to claims, and all responses to same must contain a certificate of service reflecting service on affected entities, as specified in paragraph (d) of this Local Rule.

-(1) The certificate of service must be signed by an attorney or party (if appearing pro se), certifying that service has been accomplished in the manner and on the date stated in the certificate and upon the parties required to be served.
+(1) The certificate of service must be signed by an attorney or party (if appearing without counsel), certifying that service has been accomplished in the manner and on the date stated in the certificate and upon the parties required to be served.

 (2) The certificate of service must list each of the entities served and their addresses.